-Many-branched perennial; the branches lie on the ground but their ends ascend.
-Flowers in umbels, terminal, with the typical configuration of pea flowers, bright golden yellow.
+Bird’s-foot trefoil is a many-branched perennial; the branches lie on the ground, but their ends ascend.
+The flowers are in umbels, terminal, with the typical configuration of pea flowers, bright golden yellow.
 Blooms May–September.
-Leaves compound, with 3 leaflets (a terminal and 2 opposite) some distance below.
+The leaves are compound, with 3 leaflets (a terminal and 2 opposite) some distance below.
 Two basal leaves are actually stipules, not technically part of the compound leaf, but added to the true leaflets it looks like there are 5 total leaflets.
 All are variably oblong.
 Fruits are beaked, slender, upright pods bearing 5-14 seeds.

 Stem length: 6-24 inches.